 Why We Contradict Ourselves and Confound Each Other

-Daniel Kahneman is best known for his book Thinking, Fast and Slow.
-He's the Eugene Higgins Professor of Psychology Emeritus at Princeton University, professor of psychology and public affairs emeritus at Princeton's Woodrow Wilson School, and a fellow of the Center for Rationality at the Hebrew University in Jerusalem.
+Daniel Kahneman received the Nobel Prize in Economics in 2002.
+He’s best known for his book, Thinking, Fast and Slow and is now releasing a new book, Noise: A Flaw in Human Judgment, written with Olivier Sibony and Cass R. Sunstein.
+He’s the Eugene Higgins Professor of Psychology Emeritus at Princeton University, Professor of Psychology and Public Affairs Emeritus at the Princeton School of Public and International Affairs, and a fellow of the Center for Rationality at the Hebrew University in Jerusalem.

 [music: “Seven League Boots” by Zoë Keating]